 "Nogo-A regulates vascular network architecture in the postnatal brain"

-2017 – Mathew J. Gallagher – Best clinical paper
+2017 – Mathew J. Gallagher – Best Clinical Research Paper

 "Fever worsens neurological outcome in patients with acute traumatic spinal cord injury"

 2016 – Dr. Ben Shofty – Best Laboratory Research Paper